Phases of an Investigation

-The AAIA publishes its investigation reports as quickly as possible but takes the time it needs to conduct a thorough investigation and produce a report that advances safety and meets the expectations of the Bahamian public and the aviation industry.
+The AAIA publishes its investigation reports as soon as possible but takes the time it needs to conduct a thorough investigation and produce a report that advances safety and meets the expectations of the Bahamian public and the aviation industry.